 Research shows dieting makes the brain more sensitive to stress and to the cues/rewards of high-fat, high-calorie dense foods.
 Persistent stress exposure causes brain changes that last long after the diet is over and drive otherwise healthy individuals to binge eat and possibly become obese.
 Therefore, managing one’s stress is a vital component for favorable mental and physical health.

 Don’t diet.
 Learn to control your hunger and cravings with better choices.

 Don’t avoid veggies.
 Learn to love vegetables especially the non-starchy varieties.
 Shoot to eat at least 5 servings daily (a handful is a serving).

 Don’t consume junk.
-Stay away from highly processed foods and anything with added sugar.
+Stay away from ultra-processed foods and anything with added sugar.

 Don’t digest continuously.
 Give your digestive system and cells at least a 12 hour daily fast (preferably at night while you are sleeping).

 Don’t be a couch potato.
 Move as much as you can.
-Increase you non-exercise activity throughout the day.
+Increase your non-exercise activity throughout the day.
 Limit your sitting time.

 Don’t forget your nuts.
-Eat nuts and seeds on a daily basis, the health benefits are uncontroversial and widespread.
+Eat nuts and seeds on a regular basis, the health benefits are uncontroversial and widespread.